 Environmental pollution, overfishing and climate change are the huge problems we try to tackle, and the small combined efforts – such as a beach clean-up – can be a part of the solution.
 Because in the end, awareness and action, no matter how big or small, are the only way for us as individuals to contribute to change.
 We hope a day like this will serve as inspiration to be cautious and take good care of the nature we all love to enjoy.
 We would like to extend a special thank you to Volvo who provided zero-carbon emission transportation for guests to and from the beach.
 And speaking of big companies taking the lead: Volvo has an ambitious climate plan for their industry and we endorse their vision of becoming climate neutral across the full value chain.
 We would also like to thank our event host Sophia Li; Tasha Franken for running the pilates class; and, of course, Lonely Whale and The Trash Project.
 To all our guests – thank you for taking the time to come to the beach with us!

 "Sustainability is essential for us at Volvo, and we were excited to have the opportunity to help a fellow Swedish company like Simris with this great event.
 Together we have the power to make the changes needed for this planet to become a better place for future generations."

 - Martin Hansson, Volvo Manhattan

-If you are the kind of person that helps the environment by picking up trash when you see it - then you are officially impressive and also Team Simris.
+If you are the kind of person who helps the environment by picking up trash when you see it, then you are officially impressive and are also on Team Simris.
 Imagine the change if everybody pitched in daily and not only on these special occasions.
-Let’s all make the small actions heroic too.
+Let’s all make the small actions heroic, too.
 Spread the word!